Multivariate Statistics 1

 Course overview:

-The participants will learn when and how to apply unsupervised learning methods such as PCA for dimension reduction and k-means, hierarchical clustering or some hybrid approaches for clustering.
-The course also covers some rotation techniques after dimensionality reduction as well as mixture models and heatmaps (clustering).
-The content of the course will help to understand the basis of the theory when doing a multivariate analysis.
-All topics are accompanied by hands-on exercises using the statistical software R. The participants are invited to ask as many questions as they want about the analyses on their own dataset.
+The participants will learn when and how to apply unsupervised learning methods such as PCA for dimension reduction and k-means, hierarchical clustering, or some hybrid approaches for clustering.
+The course also covers some rotation techniques after dimensionality reduction as well as mixture models, heatmaps and other clustering methods (DBSCAN, Louvain).
+The content of the course will help understand the basis of the theory when doing a multivariate analysis.
+All topics are accompanied by hands-on exercises using the statistical software R. The participants are invited to ask as many questions as they want about the analyses on their own data set.

 Topics: